clj-kondo/clj-kondo/doc/editor-integration.md

 ## IntelliJ IDEA

-Currently there are two ways to get clj-kondo integration in IntelliJ.
+Currently there are three ways to get clj-kondo integration in IntelliJ.
-Both methods work well and have equivalent features.
+All three methods work well and have equivalent features.
 Select your preferred plugin/version management preference between:

 * LSP (Language Server Protocol) plugin to run clj-kondo from a jar
+* Clojure Extras IntelliJ Plugin
 * Cursive or ClojureKit + File Watchers plugin to run an installed binary clj-kondo

 ### LSP server